FarronF/limerick-council-meetings/meetings/2024/01/18-Monthly Meeting of the Municipal District of Cappamore-Kilmallock/Agenda - Monthly Meeting of the Municipal District of Cappamore-Kilmallock - 18th January 2024.md

 potential first time buyers in the Cappamore Kilmallock Municipal District to showcase the future

-housing potential of this type of development as an example.--- 3
+housing potential of this type of development as an example.
+---
+3

 QUESTIONS